East Asian Library and the Gest Collection: The original collection

 Gest and Swann energetically promoted use of the collection.
-In 1933, Gest promoted a project for doctors at the Rockefeller Institute for Medical Research to research the use of acupuncture to stimulate the sympathetic nervous sysyem.
+In 1933, Gest promoted a project for doctors at the Rockefeller Institute for Medical Research to research the use of acupuncture to stimulate the sympathetic nervous system.
 Swann welcomed prominent sinologists and authors such as Berthold Laufer and L. Carrington Goodrich, and Pearl S. Buck, as well as applying for research funds with the American Council of Learned Societies.
 The Gest collection fell behind in its rivalry with the Library of Congress because McGill could not offer support.

 The economic crisis of the 1930s put the collection and the library at risk.
 After 1934, McGill could no longer pay Swann's salary or provide quarters for the collection and closed the Chinese studies program that had been started only a few years earlier.
 Gest at first paid Swann's salary of $2,000 when he could, but his eyesight and business were both failing.
 For several years Swann worked without pay and Gillis used $10,000 of his own savings to purchase and ship acquisitions.

 The move to Princeton

-Gest explored selling the collection to Harvard or Yale universities, but finally turned to the Rockefeller Institute for Medical Research for help in purchasing the collection back from McGill, and then donating it to the Princeton Institute for Advanced Study The Institute, however, had no expertise in the area and the university had no program in Chinese studies.
+Gest explored selling the collection to Harvard or Yale universities, but finally turned to the Rockefeller Institute for Medical Research for help in purchasing the collection back from McGill, and then donating it to the Princeton Institute for Advanced Study The institute, however, had no expertise in the area and the university had no program in Chinese studies.
 In contrast to the spacious and comfortable rooms in Toronto, the collection was now housed in what Swann called "makeshift quarters" in the basement of 20 Nassau Street, a storefront building owned by the university.
 Dr. Swann, the only full-time staff member, had responsibility for all aspects of the library, from cataloging to checking out books to guiding visiting scholars through the collection.
 During a heavy storm, she had to rouse the janitorial staff to place barriers on the floor above to keep water from coming through.

 Guion Moore Gest died in 1948, as did his longtime agent Gillis.
 Swann received a paycheck marked "FINAL".
 She protested that she was entitled to three months' notice, but the trustees of the Institute for Advanced Study extended her retirement by only two months.

 When Princeton's Firestone Library was completed in 1948, the Institute transferred the Gest Collection there.